xitu/gold-miner/article/2020/object-freeze-vs-object-seal-immutability.md

 ## Conclusion

 `Object.freeze` and `Object.seal` could be definitely useful methods.
 But you should consider that the nested objects also should be frozen as well, using `deepFreeze`.

-## A note In Plain English

-Did you know that we have four publications and a YouTube channel?
-You can find all of this from our homepage at [**plainenglish.io**](https://plainenglish.io/) — show some love by giving our publications a follow and **[subscribing to our YouTube channel](https://www.youtube.com/channel/UCtipWUghju290NWcn8jhyAw)!**

 ## Resources